rust-lang/book/second-edition/nostarch/chapter11.md

 Because we don’t have any tests we’ve marked as ignored, the summary shows `0 ignored`.
 We also haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.
-We’ll talk about ignoring and filtering out tests in the next section, “Controlling How Tests Are Run”.
+We’ll talk about ignoring and filtering out tests in the next section, “Controlling How Tests Are Run.”

 The `0 measured` statistic is for benchmark tests that measure performance.
 Benchmark tests are, as of this writing, only available in nightly Rust.
 See